Cognigy/Transformers/nlu-connector/rasa/README.md

 If the Transformer runs into an issue during the Rasa HTTP request it will be visible in the Debug section of the Cognigy Logs.

 It will fill ```intent``` and ```intentScore``` in the Cognigy input object, which can be used like Cognigy values.
-The mapped Rasa entities are directly transferred into "rasa" slots and are different from default Cognigy Slots.
+The mapped Rasa entities are directly transferred into "rasa" slots and are different from default Cognigy Slots as can be seen below:

 <img src="./slots.png" width="30%">